mosesmmoisebidth/tourism_predictor_app/README.md

 ## Streamlit Cloud

-The application has been deployed in the Streamlit Cloud.You can access here: [https://share.streamlit.io/davisy/tanzania-tourism-prediction-app/app.py](https://share.streamlit.io/davisy/tanzania-tourism-prediction-app/app.py)

 ## Issues

 Incase you have any difficulties or issues while trying to run the app you can raise it on the issues section.